The Microsoft 365 Defender suite of technologies offer powerful solutions to protect, detect and respond to threats to your organisation.

 Whilst they are powerful technologies in their own right, they become even more powerful when you use them all together.
 This way they can share data and perform activities to prevent further attacks.

-An example of this is where Microsoft Defender for Endpoints detects and confirms a malicious process, it will seek and destroy the processes and inform Microsoft Defender for Office 365 to retrospectively remove the originating piece of malware from users’ mailboxes.
+An example of this is where Microsoft Defender for Endpoint detects and confirms a malicious process, it will seek and destroy the processes and inform Microsoft Defender for Office 365 to retrospectively remove the originating piece of malware from users’ mailboxes.
 From an investigative perspective, you can also view activities throughout the attack chain, giving you the insight you need to deal with the incident.

 Microsoft continues to add new technologies to their security suite, such as their cloud-native SIEM solution, Azure Sentinel.